Kamit6337/Evently/README.md

 # Evently

-<p>It's a Event Organising website where an Event is created and sell the ticket to attend the Ecent at mentioned place and time</p>
+<p>It's a Event Organising website where an Event is created and sell the ticket to attend the Event at mentioned place and time</p>

 <a href="https://evently-mu-cyan.vercel.app"><u>Live Website</u></a>